sbin-github/MomentumFrame/README.md

 We recommend you using rtx-3090 or other gpus with larger memory size.

-If your PC ran out memory, you may modify the "batch_size" hyperparameter.
+You may modify the "batch_size" hyperparameter if your GPU ran out of memory.

 Please note that you may need to change learning rates also in that case.